 History: Set up in 1996 by Mark Featherstone-Witty, founder of the Brit School in London, and Paul McCartney of Beatles fame.
 After watching the film Fame, Mark Featherstone-Witty started thinking about what learning experiences might best prepare people for a career in the business.

-Address: Ten minutes walk from the city centre in Liverpool’s cultural quarter, opposite the Anglican Catherdral.
+Address: Ten minutes walk from the city centre in Liverpool’s cultural quarter, opposite the Anglican Cathedral.

 Vital statistics: Around 670 full-time undergrads.
-The institute provides eight BA (Hons) courses in performing arts, arts design and management.
-It also runs Saturday morning and afternoon performing arts classes for 4 to 19-year-olds.
+The institute provides eight BA (Hons) courses in performing arts (acting, community drama, dance or music), theatre design and technology, sound technology and management.
+It also runs weekend performing arts classes for 4 to 19 year olds.
 Degrees are validated by Liverpool John Moores University.

 Added value: Regular master classes and workshops are provided.
-These have been held by the likes of Ian McKellen, Alan Rickman, Dawn French, Richard Wilson, Tim Wheeler from Ash, songwriter Guy Chambers, Trevor Horne, music producer, Will Young, and Elvis Presley's guitarist James Burton.
+These have been held by the likes of Ian McKellen, Mark Ronson, Alan Rickman, former Pussycat Doll Carmit Bachar, Dawn French, Richard Wilson, Pete Waterman, songwriter Guy Chambers, music producer Trevor Horne, Will Young, and Elvis Presley's guitarist, James Burton.
 Teachers have wide professional experience.
-The institute puts on two seasons of more than 30 public productions each year, and has its own radio station.
+The institute puts on two seasons of student public productions each year.

 Transport links: Liverpool Lime Street railway station is a 15-minute walk away, and trains take two and a half hours to London.

-Nightlife: As well as the enriching silt of the Mersey scene, there's the LIPA bar with gig nights by local musicians and open mic nights for that occasional Beatles cover.
+Nightlife: As well as the enriching silt of the Mersey scene, there's the LIPA bar and live music by LIPA and Liverpool acts on Friday nights in term time.